-The CIPFA revised 2017 Prudential and Treasury Management Codes requires local authorities to prepare a capital strategy report.
 The aim of the capital strategy is to ensure that all elected members fully understand the overall long-term policy objectives and resulting capital strategy requirements, governance procedures and risk appetite.

-The Capital Strategy is reported separately from the Treasury Management Strategy Statement; non-treasury investments will be reported through the former.
-This ensures the separation of the core treasury function under security, liquidity and yield principles, and the policy on commercial investments usually driven by expenditure on an asset.
+The capital strategy is reported separately from the Treasury Management Strategy Statement; non-treasury investments will be reported through the former.
+This ensures the separation of the core treasury function under security, liquidity and yield principles, and the policy and commercialism investments usually driven by expenditure on an asset.
+The capital strategy will show: